zetvies/alica/docs/SYNTAX.md

 ## Arpeggiators

 Control how array values are selected when using `r.o{...}`.
-The arpeggiator can modulate **any array-based parameter**: notes, velocity, pan, and duration.
+Each parameter has its own independent arpeggiator.

 ### Arpeggiator Syntax

+Each parameter can have its own arpeggiator:

 ```
-.arp(mode)
+.nArp(mode)    // Note arpeggiator
+.dArp(mode)    // Duration arpeggiator
+.vArp(mode)    // Velocity arpeggiator
+.pArp(mode)    // Pan arpeggiator
 ```

 **Modes:**